chrisbillson/NUnitRetry-ReqnrollPlugin/README.md

 Feel free to open a pull request!
 If you want to start any sizeable chunk of work, consider opening an issue first to discuss, and make sure nobody else is working on the same problem.

-## Installation - dev state

-As this plugin is currently in development state, the installation requires you to follow this steps:
+## Development

 1. Download the repo.
-2. Open NUnitRetryReqnroll in VS.
+2. Open `NUnitRetry.sln` in VS.
-3. Publish it somewhere locally as a NuGet package.
-4. Include the NuGet package to target project from your local directory ( https://stackoverflow.com/questions/10240029/how-do-i-install-a-nuget-package-nupkg-file-locally ).

-Example usage is presented in included **NunitRetryReqnrollTests**.
+3. Make any changes to the plugin in the `NUnitRetry.ReqnrollPlugin` project
+4. Build and test your changes via the `NUnitRetry.ReqnrollPlugin.Tests` project (this is configured to pickup the latest version of the plugin built from local source).
+5. That's it!

 ## Roadmap